How Xbox Game Pass is giving fans the first Battletoads in 26 years

 Developers Rare and Dlala Studios just released Battletoads for PC and Xbox.
 This is the latest entry in the classic beat-’em-up series, but it’s also the first new Battletoads since the arcade game in 1994.
 And like other recent releases from Xbox Game Studios, the Netflix-like subscription service Game Pass is key to giving Microsoft the confidence to bring the radical amphibians back.

 “I think it’s fair to say that Battletoads wouldn’t have been greenlit in a world where Xbox Game Pass didn’t exist,” Rare audience and brand strategy director Simon Prodger explained to GamesBeat.
-“Most franchises don’t leave it 26 years between games.
+“Most franchises don’t leave 26 years between games.
 That’s a long time, and whatever fanbase Battletoads had back in the ’90s had become distributed and diluted.
 Bringing Battletoads back into that environment would have been tough, but Xbox Game Pass gave us an at-scale subscription service to launch into, where members are actively looking for new content to try.”

 Game Pass subscribers end up trying 40% more games over more genres than people who still buy each of their games individually, according to Microsoft.
 And this changes the math on what kind of games make sense.
 It is a potential wasted opportunity for Microsoft to put resources into a Battletoads game if it needs to have certain expectations for a return on that investment.
 But with Game Pass, players are always looking for something new.
 And that mitigates some of the risk inherent in trying to bring something like Battletoads back.